Updated:Feb 24, 2026

 Cindy Wheatley, Ph.D.

 Cindy Wheatley has been working and consulting in online higher education for 24 years.
-She has assisted scores of institutions to select, develop, and launch scalable, high-quality online degree programs.
+She has assisted scores of institutions in selecting, developing, and launching scalable, high-quality online degree programs.